UPDATED for 2018/19 Season

 999 Bus – Back to Bangkok

-The 999 Bus has only one daily return service back to Bangkok, which leaves at 14.00 from Centrepoint.
-From Koh Chang, you will need to catch the 12.30pm ferry, which in turn means giving yourself enough time to travel down the island from each respective beach.
-Leaving from Lonely Beach at 11.00am would be fine.
+From Koh Chang, you will need to catch the 12.30pm or 13.30 ferry for the 14.30 bus or the 14.30/15.30 ferry for the 16.30 bus.
+This in turn means giving yourself enough time to travel down the island from each respective beach. so leaving from Lonely Beach at 11.00am or 12.00pm would be fine for the earlier ferries and bus, our recommendation.

 The return 999 bus trip, does briefly call in at Ao Thammachat Pier before it hits the highway.
 It too will stop at Chantaburi Bus Station and elsewhere have its own 20 minute stop for gas.
-It reaches Suvarnabhumi Airport Transportation Centre at 18.00 to 18.30 and Ekamai Bus Station 45 minutes to an hour later, depending on the notorious early evening Bangkok traffic.
+It reaches Suvarnabhumi Airport Transportation Centre at 19.30 or 22.30 and Ekamai Bus Station 45 minutes to an hour later, depending on the notorious Bangkok traffic.

-The buses are clean, safe and relatively new.
-Each seat does have a safety belt, there’s a movie (in Thai, audio not too loud) and a toilet on board.
+The 999 buses are clean, safe and relatively new.
+Each seat does have a safety belt and there is a toilet on board.